Abdalá Bucaram: Sporting career

-Early political years
+Early political career

-He was the Mayor of Guayaquil, and the founder and member of the Ecuadorian Roldosist Party (PRE).
-He then competed for the presidency of the Republic in 1988 and 1992 before succeeding in the 1996 run.
+While working as a gym teacher, Bucaram earned a law degree and soon began his political career.

-1996 presidential campaign
+He became the mayor of Guayaquil, and the founder and member of the Ecuadorian Roldosist Party (PRE).
+He then competed unsuccessfully for the presidency of Ecuador in 1988 and 1992.

-Bucaram defeated Social Christian Party (PSC) candidate Jaime Nebot by winning in all but one of the 21 provinces.
-He was the first elected president to do so.
+In the 1996 Ecuadorian general election, Bucaram defeated Social Christian Party (PSC) candidate Jaime Nebot by winning in all but one of the 21 provinces, becoming the first to do so.

-Time as president
+Presidency

-Bucaram was president from 10 August 1996, to 6 February 1997.
+Bucaram was president from 10 August 1996 to 6 February 1997.
 His cabinet was put together by Vice President Rosalia Arteaga.
+Shortly after taking office, the press criticized Bucaram for his behavior which was described as flamboyant and sometimes even rude.
 Within months, Bucaram was accused of embezzling millions of dollars of public funds.
-He has been called a "messianic personality and unconventional that attracted criticism from his critics and the media" by a Turkish media site.
+He was described as a "messianic personality and unconventional that attracted criticism from his critics and the media" by Anadolu Agency, a Turkish state news agency.